MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 ## Introductory Example

-As an introductory example, a set of example HTTPSSVC and associated A+AAAA records might be:
+As an introductory example, a set of example SVCB and associated A+AAAA records might be:

     www.example.com.
 2H  IN CNAME   svc.example.net.
     example.com.
-2H  IN HTTPSSVC 0 0 svc.example.net.
+2H  IN SVCB 0 0 svc.example.net.
     svc.example.net.
-2H  IN HTTPSSVC 1 2 svc3.example.net. "h3=\":8003\"; \
+2H  IN SVCB 1 2 svc3.example.net. "h3=\":8003\"; \
                                        esnikeys=\"...\""
     svc.example.net.
-2H  IN HTTPSSVC 1 3 svc2.example.net. "h2=\":8002\"; \
+2H  IN SVCB 1 3 svc2.example.net. "h2=\":8002\"; \
                                        esnikeys=\"...\""
     svc2.example.net.
 300 IN A       192.0.2.2
     svc2.example.net.
 300 IN AAAA    2001:db8::2